 - No senior is eligible to register for any Criminal Justice class without a Special Permission Number.

-- Seniors are not to use the general SPN Application Form; instead, seniors must meet with one of the advising staff (Sarah Laboy-Almodovar or TBD) in order to complete a one-on-one advising session.
+- Seniors are not to use the general SPN Application Portal; instead, seniors must meet with the advising staff (Sarah Laboy-Almodovar) in order to complete a one-on-one advising session.

-- One of the advising staff will assess the student's major progress to determine any/all remaining courses needed to complete the Criminal Justice major.
+- The advising staff will assess the student's major progress to determine any/all remaining courses needed to complete the Criminal Justice major.

 - Students will be given SPN's for C.J. classes (only) at the advising session.